BehlulKeremSisman/md5HashCracker/README.md

 Program will produce you a 'Report.txt' report file.
 And you will see the results from powershell terminal too.

+**How it works ?
+(Algorithm):** Input hash will be compared to each word's md5 hash.
+If they matches the word will be the answer for crack.
+If not that means crack could not be done.
+Input md5 hash should be 32 characters.
+So there is a control about length of it.

 ----------------------------------------------------------------------------------------------------------------------

 **1) ./md5HashCracker.ps1 -help h**